ZenVPN Review 2025: Overpriced and Underperforming

 • Recommended for work teams/environments

 ZenVPN doesn’t have a lot of the features and functionality that you’d want from a personal VPN.
-We found that servers from many major countries were missing from the classic VPN option, even if you have the paid tier, and adding them incurs an additional cost monthly.
+We found that servers from many major countries were missing from the Basic VPN option, even if you have the paid tier, and adding them incurs an additional cost monthly.

 This would be better for work teams or work environments where a VPN was being used to connect safely with applications (hence the API integrations).